doudar/SmartSpin2k/README.md

 ### Full Documentation Soon
-But if you're adventerious and handy you can probably take a look at my pictures below and the attached project and start tinkering.
+But if you're adventerious and handy you can probably take a look at my pictures below or the assembly video and start tinkering.
 Feel free to reach out in the meantime as I'd love to help someone get this working for themselves.

 ### Esp32 Connection Diagram
 <img src="Pictures/SmartBike2k_Esp32_Connections.png" alt="esp32 connections" style="height: 300px; width: 100"/>